GENERICERROR000/I_Can_Docker/README.md

 # specifies the default command to pass to the ENTRYPOINT when you run docker run.
 There should only be one, and only one, CMD instruction in a Dockerfile.
 If multiple are provided, the last one will be used.
 ```

-## 6. Docker and the CLI: How your life can be improved with just a few hundreds of hours practice...
+## 6. Docker and the CLI: How your life can be improved with just a few hundred of hours practice...

 ## 7. What’s that?
 Ah - Production?
 Don’t talk about - production?
 You kidding me?
 Production?
 I just hope we can run this container!